itential/ipctl/docs/configuration-reference.md

 ## Avoiding security risks

 The `ipctl` configuration file may contain senstive configuration values used to authenticate to services.
 The configuration file should be secured such that only the current user has access to the configuration directory and file.

-The following example commands would security the directory and file when running `ipctl` from a Linux host.
+The following example commands would secure the directory and file when running `ipctl` from a Linux host.

 ```bash